 I’m here to tell you SEO is important — not dead, not a waste of time.
 Important.
-A couple of years ago, a website I built began to rank on the first page of Google for the keyword, “digital marketing company.”
+A couple of years ago, a website I built began to rank on the first page of Google for the keyword, “small business SEO.”

 Once we ranked on the first page, I started to receive calls from all over the world inquiring about our “company.”
 I got tired of telling people it was just me (I was a freelancer at the time).
 So, I decided to actually start a digital marketing company.
 In two years we’ve grown our team to 18 people and earned a “best place to work” award.

 Our growth is all because of SEO.

 So, why is SEO important for your business?

 As a business owner, I crave words that end with “ility”: sustainability, reliability and predictability.
 Why?
 Because knowing what to expect from your business enables you to plan for the future with hiring needs, office space, cash flow and all the other curveballs thrown at a small business.